This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How epilepsy may affect your pregnancy:

-- A seizure during pregnancy can cause injury to you or your baby.
+- A seizure during pregnancy can injure you or your baby.
 During a seizure, the level of oxygen to your baby may decrease.
 This may cause brain or organ damage.
 A seizure may also cause preterm labor, preterm birth, or miscarriage.

 - Epilepsy medicine increases the risk for birth defects.
-If you decide to get pregnant, your healthcare provider may change your medicine or decrease the dose.
+When you decide to get pregnant, your healthcare provider may change your medicine or decrease the dose.
 This can help reduce the risk for birth defects.

 - During pregnancy, your body may react differently to epilepsy medicine.
 The medicine may not stay in your body as long.
 This may increase your risk for a seizure.
 Your dose may be changed multiple times during pregnancy.